Posted in Blogging Marin on Thursday, October 1, 2015 by MCVB Staff

 Founded in 1977, this 11-day showcase features films from around the world.
 Every year, the event attracts more than 200 filmmakers from 50 countries, both up-and-coming and established.
 If you're a fan of American independent or foreign films (or both), this festival is a must!
 Plus, it’s a great networking opportunity.

-In Marin there are farmers markets open year-round, but fall is arguably the best season to sample fresh produce.
+In Marin, there are farmers markets open year-round, but fall is arguably the best season to sample fresh produce.
 Stock up on picnic eats or just chat with the farmers.
 Either way, you’ll get a real sense of the community.
-The grand daddy of Marin Farmers Markets is at the Marin Civic Center on Sundays and Thursdays year round.
-You cam also shop at markets in Mill Valley and Larkspur, open around 9 a.m., with other locations like Fairfax and San Anselmo sticking to afternoon hours.
+The granddaddy of Marin Farmers Markets is at the Marin Civic Center on Sundays and Thursdays year-round.
+You can also shop at markets in Mill Valley and Larkspur, open around 9 a.m., with other locations like Fairfax and San Anselmo sticking to afternoon hours.

 Second Friday Art Walks

 Every second Friday of the month, San Rafael's downtown turns into an art party.
 From 5 p.m. to 8 p.m., view new work from the city's best galleries and artist studios.
 Many venues provide complimentary wine and snacks along with live music or a DJ.
 Kids will enjoy the outing as well, especially because there are youth art activities regularly scheduled.